Lost and Found (Will Smith album): Recording and production

-Composition
+Composition and lyrics

+Lost and Found has been described as "Will Smith's angry album," combining his established pop rap sound with edgier hip-hop.
+USA Today writer Edna Gunderson noted that its songs mainly fall under two categories: "party fare" and "solemn musing."

-In his review of the album for the website AllMusic, Andy Kellman claimed that the lyrics on Lost and Found contribute to "the least party-oriented album Smith has made", blaming the poor sales performance of previous album Born to Reign and criticism by other rappers and radio personalities for making Smith "a little bitter".
+AllMusic writer Andy Kellman claimed that the lyrics on Lost and Found contribute to "the least party-oriented album Smith has made", blaming the poor sales performance of previous album Born to Reign and criticism by other rappers and radio personalities for making Smith "a little bitter".
 PopMatters writer Mike Schiller identifies a similar tone on the album, noting that Smith is "surprisingly confrontational" on much of the record targeting subjects such as rap radio and other hip hop artists.
 Rolling Stone writer Christian Hoard noted that the lyrics on the album feature "lots of self-deprecating humor".

 Promotion and release

 The release of Lost and Found was preceded by the single "Switch" in February 2005, which gave Smith his first US Billboard Hot 100 top 10 since "Wild Wild West" in 1999.
 "Switch" was also successful internationally, reaching the top 10 on a number of regional charts including the UK Singles Chart.
 "Party Starter" was the second and final single released from the album, reaching the top 20 in the UK.